AlexTechNoir/Next.js-Strapi-Ecommerce-store/README.md

 # Next.js Strapi E-Commerce Store

 Built with Next.js 11.1.4 and Strapi 4.3.4.
 Code deployed on Vercel, HCMS uses PostgreSQL and deployed on Heroku, images stored on Cloudinary

+---

+WARNING!

+Strapi is deployed on Heroku.
+Due to Heroku's financial decision to shut down free plans, this project will most likely crash starting with 28.11.22.
+But all code examples in this repo are valid!
+You can still study it and learn how I've done some features!

+I tried some alternatives and with couple of failures, unfortunately, right now I don't have time to explore for more.

+If you also switching from Heroku, be careful with Railway - if you create an account with one e-mail and then link a GitHub account with another (different) e-mail, they may ban you by mistake for "multiple accounts".
+Tech support's not answering on ban appeals, at least in my case

+---

 ## [Dependencies](https://github.com/AlexTechNoir/Next.js-e-commerce-online-store/blob/master/package.json#L10), 3rd party [links](https://github.com/AlexTechNoir/Next.js-e-commerce-online-store/blob/master/src/pages/_document.js#L34) and [scripts](https://github.com/AlexTechNoir/Next.js-Strapi-Ecommerce-store/blob/master/src/pages/_app.js#L230)

 ## Features